jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

   (b) in accordance with Schedule 1, if the proposal does not specify the method of sale.

 ### 338 Trustee must file 6-monthly summary of receipts and payments
-(1) The trustee must file with the registrar a summary of receipts and payments.
+(1) The trustee must file with the Registrar a summary of receipts and payments.
 (2) The trustee must file the summary,—
-  (a) for each 6-month period following Court approval of the proposal, within 1 month after the end of the period; and (b) for the period between the end of the last 6-month period and the date when the trustee stops acting as trustee, within 1 month after the trustee has stopped acting.
+  (a) for each 6-month period following court approval of the proposal, within 1 month after the end of the period; and (b) for the period between the end of the last 6-month period and the date when the trustee stops acting as trustee, within 1 month after the trustee has stopped acting.
 (3) The summary must—
   (a) be in the prescribed form; and